 The third type of neural regulation concerns endocrine cells that are found in the brain.
 These cells are called neurosecretory cells.
 As shown in the figure, they have dendrites, axons, and terminals just like typical neurons.
 The difference is that the terminals of neurosecretory cells are adjacent to capillaries.
 The regulatory molecules they secrete enter the circulation and act as hormones.
 Hormone secretion is regulated by neurons that form synapses with the dendrites of the neurosecretory cell.

 Neurosecretory cells are found in the hypothalamus, a part of the brain that is mainly concerned with regulatory processes necessary for survival.
 For instance, the hypothalamus regulates feeding, drinking, sleep, stress responses, thermoregulation, and reproduction.
 In addition to hormonal output, the hypothalamus makes connections with the autonomic nervous system.

 There are two types of neurosecretory cells: magnocellular cells and parvocellular cells.
-Magnocellular cells are large having longer axons that terminate in the neurohypophysis
+Magnocellular cells are large cells, having long axons that terminate in the neurohypophysis

 (also known as the posterior pituitary).
-Magnocellular cells are smaller, with shorter axons that terminate at a capillary-rich bulge at the base of the hypothalamus known as the
+Magnocellular cells, with shorter axons that terminate at a capillary-rich bulge at the base of the hypothalamus known as the median eminence.

 The figure at right is a schematic view of the communication between the hypothalamus and adenohypophysis.
 The parvocellular cells release tiny amounts of various hormones whose sole function is to regulate hormone release by endocrine cells in the adenohypophysis (also known as the anterior pituitary).
 These hormones are conveyed to the adenophypophysis via a restricted vascular link known as the hypophyseal portal vessels.
 A portal vessel is a blood vessel that links two capillary beds, in this case, the capillary bed of the median eminence with the capillary bed in the adenophypophysis.